gacou54/Analytic1D/README.md

     18.27061470371541

 Supported integration methods are: trapeze, Simpson, Gaussian quadratic.
 The others are not implemented yet.
 You might want to see scipy methods, they should be better than mines.
 The cool thing about this module is the symbolic part.
-It needs Sympy to work (symbolic operations are made with the Sympy module).
+It relies on Sympy (symbolic operations are made with the Sympy module).

-NOTE: I do not maintain this project, it was part of a school homework.
+NOTE: I do not maintain this project, it was part of a school homework and I do not have the time to work on it.

 TODO If you have spare time you could:

     - Rewrite all comments in english.
     - Finish few parts (some methods are not implemented.
 They should be mark with a TODO note).

-Maybe if I have spare time I will rewrite that to be more usable.
-I used this in these school projects : https://github.com/gacou54/wingman
+    - Add functionalities